tseets42/FGS_Denoising/README.md

 conda activate guided
 ```
 ## Get Dataset and Pretrained Models
-The dataset and pretrained models are available at: LINK
+The dataset and pretrained models are available at: FORTHCOMING

 Unzip the dataset and place the data and model folders at the lowest level of this repository.